Activities in the desert and ten things to do in Merzouga:

 3 – Take a camel ride in the desert at dusk.

 A camel ride through the desert would be necessary to complete any trip to Morocco.
 There are numerous businesses in Merzouga that offer camel rides at any time of day, and they are typically not too pricey.
-This is the ideal chance for tourists who are fascinated by the historical camel caravans to experience life as a nomad for a short while.
+In addition, this is the ideal chance for tourists who are fascinated by the historical camel caravans to experience life as a nomad for a short while.

 Although these rides are accessible throughout the day, sunset is the greatest time to go.
 Learn about the high dunes camel ride at sunset.